aleics/whileinterp/README.md

 * code review
 * add benchmark testing for improvements
 * add testing for every possible configuration
+* better description
-* improve description and comments on the code for better understanding
+* ~add comments on the code for better understanding~